Have you always wanted to write – a novel, a short story, a memoir – but never got beyond the first few pages?

 Encouragement?
 Insight into the sorts of techniques that turn a humdrum story into an electrifying narrative?

-- Each of the eight face-to-face sessions tackles a key skill and challenges participants with carefully crafted writing exercises, to which we’ll give immediate feedback.
+- Each of the ten sessions tackles a key skill and challenges participants with carefully crafted writing exercises, to which we’ll give immediate feedback.

 - We’ll post comprehensive course notes in an online group each week.
 Participants are encouraged to discuss the modules and to interact between sessions.

 - Should you miss a session you’ll be able to catch up online.
-You will receive personal constructive feedback from Richard or Jo-Anne on your assignment.
+You will receive personal constructive feedback from Jo-Anne on your assignment.

 Each of the modules tackles a key skill and challenges participants with carefully crafted writing exercises and assignments.

 - Ideas: where to find and develop them

 - Building the narrative